-- .27 The headline earnings reconciliation must be separate and must not form part of the statement of comprehensive income (either the single statement or the separate income statement where a two-statement approach is followed under IAS 1.81).
+- .27 The headline earnings reconciliation must be separate and must not form part of the statement of profit or loss and other comprehensive income.
 The headline earnings reconciliation must be based on the earnings number and not on a "per share" basis.
 Headline earnings per share, with this reconciliation, must be disclosed in the notes to the financial statements. - .28 A long form of the headline earnings reconciliation is to be included in the annual financial statements.
-This long form requires disclosure of the gross and net amount of each re-measurement to be excluded from headline earnings.
-The total of the related tax and the non-controlling interest amounts for each re-measurement can be determined by deduction.
-Consideration must be given to disclosing the tax and the non-controlling interest of each re-measurement if material and beneficial to users.
+This long form requires disclosure of the gross and net amount of each remeasurement to be excluded from headline earnings.
+The total of the related tax and the noncontrolling interest amounts for each re-measurement can be determined by deduction.
+Consideration must be given to disclosing the tax and the non-controlling interest of each remeasurement if material and beneficial to users.
 A short form of the reconciliation may be used in interim, preliminary, provisional and abridged reports.
-The short-form reconciliation only requires disclosure of the gross amount of each re-measurement adjustment and does not require separate disclosure of the related tax and the non-controlling interest amounts are each shown in aggregate for all of the re-measurement adjustments.
-When using the short-form reconciliation, consideration must be given to providing additional commentary, for users to be able to understand the related tax and the non-controlling interest amounts.

-.29 The starting point for the reconciliation is profit or loss attributable to the ordinary equity holders of the parent.
+The short-form reconciliation only requires disclosure of the gross amount of each re-measurement adjustment and does not require separate disclosure of the related tax and the non-controlling interest amounts of each adjustment.
+Instead, the related tax and the non-controlling interest amounts are each shown in aggregate for all of the re-measurement adjustments.
+When using the short-form reconciliation, consideration must be given to providing additional commentary, for users to be able to understand the related tax and the non-controlling interest amounts. - .29 The starting point for the reconciliation is profit or loss attributable to the ordinary equity holders of the parent.
 IAS 33, paragraph 73, states that: "If a component of the statement of comprehensive income is used that is not reported as a line item in the statement of comprehensive income, a reconciliation shall be provided between the component used and a line item that is reported in the statement of comprehensive income."
 A detailed line-by-line reconciliation should be provided for each re-measurement to be excluded from headline earnings.
 The long-form reconciliation should have two columns showing the gross amount and the net amount for each re-measurement.
 The short-form reconciliation will only have one column.
 Excluded re-measurements can be aggregated per type of re-measurement per IFRS, unless any such re-measurement is material within the context of the total adjustments.
 An example is provided below for both the long-form and the short-form reconciliations.